dindinet/magistelam/index-opti.md

 <div class="w3-row">
    <div class="w3-col w3-right l9">
     <h2>Set Up Testing Tool</h2>
-    <h3>A testing tool allows you to make changes to pages witout needing to involve your IT people</h3>
+    <h3>A testing tool allows you to test new ideas on your website witout needing to involve your IT people</h3>
   </div>
 </div>
 <div class="w3-row w3-green w3-colored-background">
    <div class="w3-col l9">
     <h2>Run Experiments</h2>
-    <h3>If you don't run experiments you will not be able to improve your conversion rate</h3>
+    <h3>If you run experiments you challenge the status quo and will uncover new ways to engage and convert your visitors</h3>
   </div>
 </div>
 <div class="w3-row">